dmsRosa6/GO-shorty/README.md

 # go-shorty

-A simple URL shortener service written in Go to understand how go handles http requests.
+A simple URL shortener service written in Go to understand how go handles simple http requests.
+It has a low probability of redirecting the user to "In Da Club" by 50 Cent.

 ## Features